Dov Hikind

-Dov Bernard Hikind (born June 30, 1950) is an American politician, former Jewish Defense League member, activist, and radio talk show host in the state of New York.
-Hikind served as a Democratic New York State Assemblyman representing Brooklyn's Assembly district 48 for 35 years – from January 1983 until December 2018.
+Dov Bernard Hikind (born June 30, 1950) is an American politician, activist, and radio talk show host who served in New York State Assembly representing the 48th district from 1983 to 2018.
+Hikind was a Democrat throughout his tenure, but joined the Republican Party in 2023.

-Background and family
+Early life and education

 Hikind grew up in a Haredi Jewish family in Williamsburg, Brooklyn, his father being a devout follower of the Vizhnitz Hasidic dynasty.
 His parents were both Holocaust survivors, with his mother being liberated from Auschwitz.
 He has a BA from Queens College, and a MA from Brooklyn College.